-I use a gratitude spread because I found it really helps with keeping my mind on the positive things going on in my life.
+I use a gratitude spread every month because I find it really helps with keeping my mind on the positive things going on in my life.
 You might find it to be useful for your mindset as well.

 Meal planning in a bullet journal is a dream come true.
 You can stay within dietary needs, plan grocery shopping lists, plan around sales, and even know what you might need to prep ahead of time.

 The pet tracker is useful for us animal lovers.
 Track flea treatments, vet visits, shots, and grooming appointments so that you can make sure your furry family members are healthy and happy.